 Now back in the US since 2013, Rahul still actively participates in the French culture and language, both on professional and personal levels.
 He understands the difficulty of learning a new language and is extremely excited that his gifted wife has opened an institute to make learning French easy and, more importantly, fun!

 Rahul is currently pursuing an MBA at Rice University in Houston, Texas with the hopes of being an unpaid but thankful and motivated aide to the French Institute of Houston!

 Nicolas Didierjean – French teacher

 Nicolas is originally from Marseille, in the south of France, by the Mediterranean coast.
-He studied in the University of Provence, in Aix en Provence, which is his birth place, where he was awarded a Bachelor’s degree in English Language and Literature.
-Then, he found the opportunity to work in the United Kingdom for two years as a French Language Assistant in London primary and secondary schools.
+He studied in the University of Provence, in Aix en Provence, which is his birth place.
+He was awarded a Master degree in French as a foreign language and Education sciences and a Bachelor’s degree in English Language and Literature.
+He worked in the United Kingdom for two years as a French Language Assistant in London in primary and secondary schools.
 This enriching experience led him to do a PGCE (Post Graduate Certificate in Education) in languages, which is the official British Certification of teaching.
 He was awarded the PGCE at the University College London-Institute of Education in June 2010.
 After teaching in British Secondary and High Schools for four years, he decided to share his passion for languages elsewhere in Latin America.

 He lived in Brazil for one and a half years where he taught both French as a foreign language to adults and English as a foreign language to primary school learners at the Lycée Molière, the French School in Rio de Janeiro.
 After this fantastic experience, he went to Mexico where he worked as a French teacher at the Alliance Française of Irapuato for six months.
 Now in Houston since 2016, Nicolas looks forward to sharing his passion for the French language and culture by teaching it to new learners.